Dawn-Of-Justice/gitreadlater/src/server/README.md

 2. In the Stripe Dashboard, go to Developers > API keys and copy your Secret Key
 3. Create a product and subscription price:
    - Go to Products > Create Product
-   - Set the product name (e.g., "GitHub ReadLater Premium")
+   - Set the product name (e.g., "Git ReadLater Premium")
    - Add a price (e.g., $3/month)
    - Copy the Price ID (starts with "price_")
 4. Set up webhook: